poruto/rustcheat-python/README.md

 # rustcheat-python
-A cheat software Facepunch's Rust that I have done a year ago... (purely in Python 3)
+A cheat software Facepunch's Rust that I have done back in 2019... (purely in Python 3) I found this project on my old HDD and I no longer have any use for this, so I decided to share.

 Offsets & Pointers are 100% outdated.